 The Center for Career Development has partnered with HANDSHAKE for our online job/internship board.
 We encourage employers to register with HANDSHAKE in order to post jobs and internships, review applicant materials, and arrange for on-campus information sessions.
 Please note that it is the policy of the Center for Career Development to partner solely with direct employers for job and internship postings and related services.
 Third party recruiting agencies and multi-level marketing organizations are not considered direct employers.

 Arranging for an On-Campus Exhibitor Table: Employers or organizations (including graduate schools and seminaries) interested in setting up an Information Session Table are welcome to do so by registering at Handshake and requesting an Information Session.
 Event participation is strictly limited by space, and the Center for Career Development reserves the right to select exhibitors from the applicants.
 There is a $30 dollar fee for employers to set up a table exhibit.
 This includes lunch for one person.
 Requests must be made at least one week in advance.

 (Private Homes and Families)

 Job seekers should avoid positions requesting financial information and monetary payments/exchanges including checks, cash, or money orders as they are most likely a scam.
 As with any job posting site, applicants should research potential employers before applying.
-Please report any concerns with a particular posting or employer to Talent and Career Development.
+Please report any concerns with a particular posting or employer to the Center for Career Development.